This post covers some of the most notable tourist traps in New Orleans, how to avoid them, and how to use them to your advantage. Let's get started!

 9. Hop-on Hop-off Bus Tours

-We're starting to get into our specialty territory as a tour company here, and while we're a walking tour company, there are a lot of ways to explore, each with their own precautions worth taking, for one hop on hop off buses.
+We're starting to get into our specialty territory as a tour company here, and while we're a walking tour company, there are a lot of ways to explore, each with its own precautions worth taking, for one hop on hop off buses.

 Those can be great for folks with mobility limitations or if you just want to get a bird's eye view of town when you first arrive.